duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

     laptop $ docker -H ![hostname].local pull duckietown/cslam-aquisition-rpi

 ### Step 2: Setup the AprilTags _You can skip this step for the Thursday demo_
-Print out the AprilTags and place them on top of Duckiebots and in Duckietown
+Print out the AprilTags and place them on top of duckiebots and in Duckietown
     (Provide location for Benson to place pre-generated AprilTags)

 ### Step 3: Setup a ROS Master machine